zama-ai/tfhe-rs/apps/princev2/README.md

 RAYON_NUM_THREADS=64 cargo test --release --test pv2_kat -- --test-threads=1
 ```

 Each KAT should take approximately 5 seconds (resp.
 800ms) on 8 cores (resp.
 64 cores) on an Amazon AWS hpc7a.96xlarge machine.
 There are currently 10 KATs (5 for encryption and same for decryption).
-Optimal timings depend on the hardware but will be structurally better using a number of threads which is a power of 2 less than 64; the best possible latency is obtained through 64 individual threads.
+Optimal timings depend on the hardware but will be structurally better using a number of threads which is a power of 2 up to 64; the best possible latency is obtained through 64 individual threads.

 ## Optional verbose timings